 Python also encourages structured programming by not introducing any language constructs which could lead to unstructured code (for example, GO TO statements).

 Python does have two statements that could be viewed as unstructured.
 The first is the break statement.
-It’s used in a loop to exit the loop and continue with the first statement that follows the last statement within the loop block.
-This is a type of branch but it is such a useful construct that few would consider it “unstructured” or a bad coding practice.
+It’s used in a loop to exit the loop and continue with the first statement that follows the last statement of the loop block.
+Premature loop termination is an important programming concept.

 The second is the try/except block which is used to trap and process exceptions.
 When an exception is thrown a branch is made to the except block:

 def divider(a,b):